/home: users directories

 sudo apt-get install finger

-” (common pattern) avoids being reset in case of distribution update overwrites “/etc/sudoers
+keeping customization in “/etc/sudoers.d” (common pattern) avoids being reset in case of distribution update overwrites “/etc/sudoers”

 Don’t use “su”, use “sudo commands” instead